 They both earn their own merits in terms of convenience and ease of use.
 As mentioned above, physical signatures are pretty straightforward.
 All you need is a pen, and you can sign any physical documents.
 That should be enough to make any paperwork legally binding.
 There’s no need to download any application or software.

 On the other hand, while you may be required to download an esignature app, the entire document signing process becomes more straightforward when you do it digitally.
-You can send the documents in minutes, and there’s no need to print anything.
+You can sign and send the documents in minutes, and there’s no need to print anything.
 Just a few clicks, and you’re good to go.
 Of course, you still have to go through the process of creating an electronic signature.

 One significant advantage an electronic signature has over a wet signature is the ability to keep track of the progress of your paperwork.
 When you have an electronic signature app, you can receive notifications to keep you updated on whether the other party has received the document yet or if they’ve opened or signed it.
 It’s hard to do this with physical documents.